psaywan/lesson_complete_mindtickle_assingment/README.md

-In .env we have add information as belows:(Please refer to the .env in /setup/)
+## In .env we have add information as belows:(Please refer to the .env in /setup/)

 AWS_ACCESS_KEY="AWS_ACCESS_KEY"

 AWS_SECRET_KEY="AWS_SECRET_KEY"

 S3_BUCKET_NAME="Bucket name"

 EMAIL_FROM="Sender email"

 EMAIL_TO="Reciever email"

 SES_SMTP_USER="SMTP user name"

 SES_SMTP_PASSWORD="SMTP password"

-While I have written python as I didn't had any access to airflow I tried reflecting the same steps in dummpy airflow dag script as well which can be fount in setup/ folder
+Note : While I have written python as I didn't had any access to airflow I tried reflecting the same steps in dummpy airflow dag script as well which can be fount in setup/ folder